 If you’re anything like us here at Steele, we know you can’t wait for car show season to start back up again!
 But, before you take off the cover and pull your classic back out of the garage this Spring, it’ll need a little TLC.

-I asked the enthusiasts here what they do for their classics each Spring and put together this list to help you get your ride road ready in 2019!
+I asked the enthusiasts here what they do for their classics each Spring and put together this list to help you get your ride road ready!

 - Change the oil.
 Even if you changed it last year moisture can build up in the oil tank over time and that’s definitely a show stopper for your engine.
 So, err on the side of caution and change it out.
 Don’t forget to change the filter too!